16pj/SNMP16/README.md

 2. Prober is a Python tool that probes at the OIDS provided as arguments.
 It prints out the rate of change of the counters at the OIDS.

+3. Ratewrapper is a Python wrapper script to send the rates calculated by Prober into an Influxdb and hence, Grafana.
+The required dashboard json file is also provided.
+It requires manual setting up of datasources in Grafana.